pludov/mobindi/README.md

 ### Polar alignment

-*** THIS IS WORK IN PROGRESS ***

 With astrometry set up, Mobindi can help you align your mount.

-It will scan an arc doing astrometry at different steps, and deduce the location of your polar axis.
-You'll then be able to check the result and adjust the polar axis of the mount.
+It will scan an arc of the sky in right ascension, doing photo+astrometry at different locations, and deduce from that data the location of your polar axis.
+At least 3 points are required, but more can be used to improve accuracy !

+The wizard displays DEC varations corresponding to RA move.
+A perfect alignement will lead to an horizontal graph (but pay attention to the scale of the vertical axis !)

+You'll then be able to adjust your alignment and use the wizard to precisely measure the progress using astrometry.

 ![Polar Align UI](docs/polar-align.png?raw=true "Polar Align")